 - modeling the behavior of insect colonies, as well as decision making in human brains.

 Besides these applications, research in ISL is a key enabler in a number of strategic research directions.
-Data Science is one of the main frontiers for modern AI, dealing with vast masses of data, both enabling their exploitation and benefiting from them (the Exabytes Informatics theme).
-Another key frontier for intelligent systems research is interacting with modern biology, both taking inspiration by it, and providing tools for it (Predictive Life Sciences theme).
+Data Science is one of the main frontiers for modern AI, dealing with vast masses of data, both enabling their exploitation and benefiting from them.
+Another key frontier for intelligent systems research is interacting with modern biology, both taking inspiration by it, and providing tools for it.
 ISL research is also closely connected to research taking place at the Bristol Robotics Lab.
-Members of ISL are also deeply involved with the Bristol Centre for Complexity Sciences.

 Bristol has a long-standing tradition in engineering and innovation.
 The historical photograph below depicts the Merchant Venturers Building about a century ago.
 Today the building houses the ISL.